 Why choose Dr. Michael J. Lee for Blepharoplasty?

 Dr. Lee’s philosophy is to create natural-looking upper and lower eyelids by avoiding too much skin removal or too tight a pull to the lower eyelid while maintaining good eyelid functionality.

 Plastic surgery of the eyelids can address one or all of these problems of the upper and lower eyelids.
 Surgery on the eyelids can be complex and can affect the function of the eyelids.
 If you are considering surgery, Dr. Lee can explain the different procedures that may benefit you and can help you find the best option for you.

 Who is a good candidate for Eyelid Surgery?

 If you have developed aging changes to the eyelids or drooping of the eyelids then you may be a candidate for surgery.
-There are factors that may increase your risks of complications and one of the main factors is the symptom of dry eyes.
+There are factors that may increase your risk of complications and one of the main factors is the symptom of dry eyes.

 Surgery on the eyelids can increase the risks and symptoms of dry eyes.
 If you have significant symptoms already, you may not be a candidate for surgery or may need to have a more conservative surgery.

 Bleeding problems or medications that thin the blood may also increase your risks of complications as well as overall medical conditions.

 What is the recovery process like from Eyelid Surgery?

 The upper eyelids will be bruised and swollen from five days to ten days.
-There are sutures that need to be removed at five days.
-The lower eyelids will be swollen or bruised from 7-14 days.
+There are sutures that need to be removed within five days.
+The lower eyelids will be swollen or bruised for 7-14 days.

 Pain is usually not significant.
 There may be eye drops that need to be placed for a few days after surgery.
 Dr. Lee advises patients to sleep with their heads elevated for one week and to use ice packs for 3-5 days.